Places

 Dreaming About Organized Space: Meaning, Psychology & Symbolism

-Dreams of organized space often reflect a desire for control and clarity in one's life.
+Dreams of organized space often reflect a desire for control and balance in one's waking life.

 Written by: DreamMeaning Editorial Team